tylerneylon/math/lsh_post1/lsh_post1.md

 In other words, the clusters (people with the same zip code) are very likely to be groups of neighbors.

-A nice benefit of the zip code appraoch is that it's parallel-friendly.
+A nice benefit of the zip code approach is that it's *parallel-friendly*.
 Instead of requiring a center of communication, every person can walk directly to their destination without further coordination.